MorrisJobke/morrisjobke.github.io/content/posts/2018/git-config.md

 ![git status](/images/2018-03-03-git-status.png)

-The remaining sections are just for push behaviour and that commits should be signed by default.
+The remaining sections are just for push behaviour, that commits should be signed by default, the default branch name is `main` and that `git branch` command sorts descending by commit date.